byemaxx/SCFA_Marker/README.md

 - **Group Splitting**: Optionally split results by group and generate grouped Excel sheets.
 - **Modern GUI**: Intuitive PyQt5 interface with drag-and-drop and progress dialog.
 - **Clear Output**: Generates Excel files with marked and grouped results, and a scrollable result summary.
+- **Skyline Compatibility**: Directly supports the typical output format of Skyline, making it easy to process your mass spectrometry quantification results.

 ## Parameter Definitions & Effects
 | Parameter           | Definition                                                                 | Effect on Results                                                                                 |